earnkeeper/docs/docs/user-guide/quick-start.md

 ### Game Information Pages

-By clicking on any game in our lists, you can read more detailed information on the game.
+By clicking on any game in our lists, you can read more detailed information on any game we track.
 We aggregate as many sources as we can find to get you the info you need to enter a game.

 ![Image](/img/user-guide/new/game-info.png)